 The Society's Rules require that all Directors are submitted for election at the AGM following their first appointment to the Board, except where their appointment occurs in the period between the end of the Society's financial year and the AGM itself, in which case they must seek election at the AGM in the following year.
 The Board has also agreed that in line with the recommendations of the Code, all Directors should seek re-election every year.
-The Board's policy with regard to maintaining the independence of Non-executive Directors is that they can normally expect to serve between 6 and 9 years, with the exception of the Chairman who may serve a maximum of 12 years.
+The Board's policy with regard to maintaining the independence of Non-executive Directors is that they can normally expect to serve between 6 and 9 years, with the exception of the Chair who may serve a maximum of 12 years.
 These terms may be extended if the Nomination Committee is satisfied that the relevant Director continues to make a particularly valuable contribution and remains independent.

 The Nomination Committee is responsible for recommending to the Board whether an individual should be submitted for re-election.
 Directors are only submitted for re-election if the annual performance evaluations referred to below confirm their ongoing contribution and the specialist knowledge, skills, experience and independence required.
-Appointments lasting beyond six years are subject to particularly rigorous annual review, reflecting the need for progressive refreshment of the Board.
-As mentioned in the Chairman's statement, the Chairman is standing down at the AGM, having served on the Board for 11 years.
-Whilst this is within the Board's policy, as noted above, it is out of line with the principle of the Code that the tenure of Non-executive Directors should not exceed 9 years.
-This was considered by the other Board members and they were satisfied that the Chairman continued to be independent and that it was in the best interests of the Society's members to retain the services of the Chairman beyond 9 years.
-Patrick Muir and Simon Wainwright have now served on the Board for 9 years and, in accordance with the Code, would be due to stand down from the Board at this year's AGM.
-However, in order to maintain continuity, a strong Board composition and to allow time for a carefully planned recruitment process to be followed the other Board members concluded that it was in the best interests of the Society's members to extend their appointments beyond 9 years.
-A succession plan has been drawn up which provides for the staggered replacement of these Non-executive Directors and recruitment is underway for a further Board appointment to be made in 2024.
+Appointments lasting beyond 6 years are subject to particularly rigorous annual review, reflecting the need for progressive refreshment of the Board.
+The Chair and Vice Chair have now served on the Board for more than 9 years and, in accordance with the Code, would have been due to stand down from the Board at last year's AGM.
+Whilst it is within the Board's policy, as noted above, for the Chair to serve a maximum of 12 years, it is out of line with the principle of the Code that the tenure of Non-executive Directors should not exceed 9 years.
+This was considered by the other Board members and they were satisfied that both the Chair and Vice Chair continued to be independent.
+In order to maintain continuity, a strong Board composition and to allow time for a carefully planned recruitment process to be followed, the other Board members concluded that it was in the best interests of the Society's Members to extend their appointments beyond 9 years.
+A succession plan has been drawn up which provides for the staggered replacement of these Non-executive Directors and recruitment of two new Non-executive Directors has been completed.

-The Nomination Committee which comprises the Chairman, the Senior Independent Director and the Chief Executive undertakes the assessment of the balance of skills, experience, independence and knowledge on the Board against the requirements of the business, with a view to determining whether any shortages exist.
+The Nomination Committee which comprises the Chair, the Senior Independent Director and the Chief Executive undertakes the assessment of the balance of skills, experience, independence and knowledge on the Board against the requirements of the business, with a view to determining whether any shortages exist.
 Having completed the assessment, the Committee makes recommendations to the Board accordingly.
 Appointments to the Board are made on merit, with due regard to the benefits of diversity, including age, experience, gender and cognitive diversity.
 Candidates for Non-executive Directorship are identified in a variety of ways as determined by the Nomination Committee, including the use of recruitment specialists, notification in the Society's periodic newsletters to customers and through press advertisements.
 All new Directors also normally require approval by the Prudential Regulation Authority and the Financial Conduct Authority, and their appointment is subject to such approval.
 Directors who do not hold specific Senior Management Functions may only be subject to notification to the PRA and the FCA in which case their appointment is subject to such notification.